stevegeek/encoded_id-rails/README.md

 user.encoded_id  # => "p5w9-z27j"
 ```

+Note when an encoded ID string contains multiple IDs, this method will return the record for the first ID.

 ### `.find_by_encoded_id!`

 Like `.find!` but accepts an encoded ID string instead of an ID.
 Raises `ActiveRecord::RecordNotFound` if no record is found.